 Knowing your tides and their heights is key to conquering the fearsome Plateau des Minquiers, says Ken Endean

-Roughly half way between Jersey and Brittany, the Plateau des Minquiers is the southernmost part of the British Isles and is also widely regarded as being the scariest part for small boat sailors.
+Roughly half way between Jersey and Brittany, the Plateau des Minquiers, known as the Minkies, is the southernmost part of the British Isles and is also widely regarded as being the scariest part for small boat sailors.

-This is hardly surprising as it is a vast reef with hundreds of granite fangs, swept by strong tidal streams.
+This is hardly surprising as it is a vast reef with hundreds of granite fangs, swept by strong tidal races.

 At high water, practically everything is submerged apart from the tiny Maitresse Ile, a jumble of rocks and boulders that supports a dozen stone huts, a helicopter landing pad and a toilet.

-Pilotage advice for entering Les Minquiers (The Minkies to its friends) has always involved a degree of approximation, compounded by some errors in published information.
+Pilotage advice for entering the Minkies has always involved a degree of approximation, compounded by some errors in published information.

 Until 2004 the largest-scale UKHO chart contained mistakes and at least three pilot books added questionable advice.